ajcwebdev/ajcwebdevblog/content/blog/ajcwebdev/redwood-complete-series/index.md

 ## [Full Stack React](https://dev.to/ajcwebdev/full-stack-react-1ihi)

-There has recently been a sudden influx of different projects aiming to build a ***Full Stack React*** framework.
+There has recently been an influx of different projects aiming to build a ***Full Stack React*** framework.
 What are people talking about when they say Full Stack React and why is it suddenly such a hot topic?

 ## [Jamstack](https://dev.to/ajcwebdev/a-short-history-of-the-jamstack-3lk7)